fbpx

-With the NHL’s All-Star break having come and gone, speculation is circling some of the league’s most elite players.
+With the NHL regular season over, speculation is circling some of the league’s most elite players.
 But the conversation around the Hart Memorial Trophy, awarded to the NHL MVP, is becoming less and less of a debate.

-Edmonton Oilers superstar Connor McDavid is having an earth-shattering year, and he’s all but solidified his win, beating out Boston Bruins netminder Linus Ullmark, an early conversation piece, and San Jose Sharks defenseman Erik Karlsson, who is dominating the blue line, among others.
+Edmonton Oilers superstar Connor McDavid had an earth-shattering year, and he’s all but solidified his win, beating out Boston Bruins netminder Linus Ullmark, an early conversation piece, and San Jose Sharks defenseman Erik Karlsson, who is dominating the blue line, among others.

 The Hart Memorial Trophy, handed out at the end of every regular season, is given “to the player adjudged to be the most valuable to his team.”
 The winner is decided in a vote among the Professional Hockey Writers Association in all NHL cities.